ferthelet/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 ## Learning Goals

-- Set a default value for a function parameter
+- Set a default value for a function parameter.
-- Use JavaScript's `rest` parameter to define parameters in a function
+- Use JavaScript's `rest` parameter to define parameters in a function.
-- Use JavaScript's `spread` operator in a function call
+- Use JavaScript's `spread` operator in a function call.

 ## Introduction